Eminem: Shade 45

-Mom's Spaghetti Restaurant
+Mom's Spaghetti restaurant

 On September 29, 2021, Eminem and Union Joints opened a spaghetti restaurant at 2131 Woodward Ave in Detroit.
 It is a reference to the lyrics "His palms are sweaty, knees weak, arms are heavy / There's vomit on his sweater already, mom's spaghetti" from the song "Lose Yourself" which became an internet meme.
 Mom's Spaghetti was previously a pop-up in Detroit in 2017 and at Coachella in 2018.
+In 2023, Eminem announced the launch of a "Mom's Spaghetti" jarred pasta sauce.

 Acting career

 After small roles in the 2001 film The Wash and as an extra in the 1998 Korn music video for "Got the Life" (during which he gave the band a demo tape), Eminem made his Hollywood debut in the semi-autobiographical 2002 film 8 Mile.
 He said it was a representation of growing up in Detroit rather than an account of his life.
-He recorded several new songs for the soundtrack, including "Lose Yourself" (which won an Academy Award for Best Original Song in 2003 and became the longest-running No. 1 hip hop single in history).
+He recorded several new songs for the soundtrack, including "Lose Yourself" (which won an Academy Award for Best Original Song in 2003 and became the longest-running No. 1 hip-hop single in history).
 Eminem was absent from the ceremony and co-composer Luis Resto accepted the award.

-Eminem voiced an aging, corrupt, Ebonics-speaking police officer in the video game 50 Cent: Bulletproof and guested on the Comedy Central television show Crank Yankers and a Web cartoon, The Slim Shady Show He was signed to star in an unmade film version of Have Gun – Will Travel, and was considered for the role of David Rice in the 2008 film Jumper.
-Eminem had a cameo appearance, arguing with Ray Romano, in the 2009 film Funny People.
+Eminem voiced an aging, corrupt, AAVE-speaking police officer in the video game 50 Cent: Bulletproof and guested on the Comedy Central television show Crank Yankers and a Web cartoon, The Slim Shady Show.
+He played himself in the Entourage season-seven finale "Lose Yourself".
+He was signed to star in an unmade film version of Have Gun – Will Travel, and was considered for the lead roles in the films Jumper (2008) and Elysium (2013).
+Eminem also had cameo appearances in the films Funny People (2009), The Interview (2014) and Happy Gilmore 2 (2025).
 In a 2010 interview with Jonathan Ross, he stated "You know, I love music so much.
 This is my passion, this is what I want to do.
 Not saying that I won't do a movie ever again, but this is me."

-He played himself in the Entourage season-seven finale "Lose Yourself" with Christina Aguilera.
-Although Eminem was offered the lead role in the 2013 science-fiction film Elysium, he turned it down because director Neill Blomkamp would not change its location from Los Angeles to Detroit.
-Eminem had a cameo appearance as himself in the 2014 film The Interview.
-During an interview with the main character, Dave Skylark (James Franco), Eminem satirically comes out as gay.

 Charity work

 Eminem established the Marshall Mathers Foundation to aid disadvantaged youth.
 The foundation works in conjunction with a charity founded by Norman Yatooma, a Detroit attorney.
-During the COVID-19 pandemic in 2020, he donated a pair of Air Jordan 4 Retro Eminem Carhartt shoes, which are rare, to be raffled off with proceeds going to COVID-19 relief.
-That same year, he donated "mom's spaghetti", a reference to a line in his song "Lose Yourself", to healthcare workers at Henry Ford Health System in Detroit.
+During the COVID-19 pandemic in 2020, Eminem donated a pair of Air Jordan 4 Retro Eminem Carhartt shoes, which are rare, to be raffled off with proceeds going to COVID-19 relief.
+That same year, he donated spaghetti meals, to healthcare workers at Henry Ford Health System in Detroit, referencing the line "mom's spaghetti" from his song "Lose Yourself".